Earn an Education Degree

 IMPACT the lives of future generations through powerful, effective teaching

 Our education program trains more teachers than any other private college or university in Kansas.
 With small class sizes, dedicated faculty, and intellectual resources, we produce educators who are knowledgeable, caring, reflective, visionary, collaborative, and ethical.
-Our programs offered allow you to choose between a role as an elementary school teacher, high school teacher, or special needs teacher.
+Our programs offered allow you to choose between a role as an elementary school teacher, high school teacher, or special needs early childhood teacher.

 Our classrooms are SMART classrooms, giving students access to all of the technology that is used in area schools.
 Daytime and evening classes allow students flexibility in becoming an educator.
-Students in the secondary education program may work towards licensure in biology, chemistry, English, history, or mathematics.
+Students in the secondary education program may work towards licensure in biology, English, history, or mathematics.

 About Our Education Program